 The comprehensive drinks menu comes in a hard bound folder.
 Take note of the cover it is actually the imprint of Jerry Thomas’s (the father of mixology) first edition Bartenders Book (1862).
 At Scarfes, each spirit is listed by country of origin and after going through the listings if will be hard to select what you like as you will have covered the whole world!
 An exclusive drink, which is only available at the Rosewood and nowhere else in London, is the Austrian Rochelt ‘Eau-de-viux’ (Water of life) which is a colourless, fine-fruit flavoured brandy packaged in an exotic bottle with a bespoke silver cap individual to each bottle making it totally unique.
 This relaxed hotel bar has a great atmosphere and lots of quirks about it.
 Enjoy what’s on offer.

 This rooftop bar is part of the Doubletree Hilton Hotel in Tower Hill.
 Found on the 12th floor, it offers spectacular views of Tower Bridge, Tower of London and the Shard.
 The closest rooftop bar to the iconic Tower Bridge which provides great picture opportunites so don't forget your camera!
-Plenty of outside seating on both the north and south terraces and lots of cosy seating inside the bar.
-Various pop up quirky events held throughout the year such as summer beach club and winter retreats.
-There is a no booking policy and open from 11am every day till late night.
+Plenty of outside seating on both the north and south terraces and lots of luxurious cosy seating inside the bar.
+There is a no booking policy and open from noon daily till late night.
 A fabulous place to come and chill out and admire the views.
 Quieter during the day and a busy City crowd in the evenings when you can expect to queue downstairs before gaining access, especially if the weather is good.
-A good selection of bar snacks available, if you like seafood the lobster rolls and cruncty spicy calamari are very tasty, a good veggie option is fried courgettes in panko breadcrumbs.
-Must try the quirky fish biscuits, salt and vinegar flavoured fish shaped savoury biscuits which are very moreish, be warned!
+A good selection of bar snacks available, if you like seafood the lobster tempura and spicy calamari are very tasty, a good veggie option are the courgette chips.

 Part of the Courthouse Doubletree Hilton Hotel in Soho, this funky roof top bar also has a covered section in-case the weather turns sour.
 Views of Carnaby below and the London skyline.
 Open to the public from 3pm only during the months April to September.
 The venue may be used for a private event so advisable to call beforehand to check.
 Listening to the mellow music, fantastic cocktails and bar snacks can be enjoyed soaking in the Soho atmosphere from above.